sujjeee/tweetGPT/README.md

 ## How to use

-To use TweetGPT, you need to have a free OpenAI API key.
+To use TweetsGPT, you need to have a free OpenAI API key.
 You can get one from here: https://platform.openai.com/account/api-keys

 Once you have your API key, follow these steps:

-1. Visit https://tweetgpt.vercel.app and click on the key icon in the top right corner.
+1. Visit https://TweetsGPT.vercel.app and click on the key icon in the top right corner.
 2. Enter your OpenAI API key and save it.
 3. Go to the home page and type your random thoughts in the input box.
 4. Select the vibe and the type of tweet you want from the dropdown menus.